Let Love Rule (Archie Roach album)

 Let Love Rule is the seventh studio album by Australian singer songwriter Archie Roach.
 The album was released in November 2016 and peaked at number 24 on the ARIA Charts and became Roach's highest charting album to date.
 Upon release Roach said "I wanted to write about love, or a willingness to love all people.
 We are closing ourselves off and not letting people in.
 And not just in the sense of not letting them into the country, but not letting them into our hearts, into our minds.
 Many of the songs on the album are really a call for understanding."

-At the ARIA Music Awards of 2017, the album was nominated for ARIA Award for Best Blues and Roots Album.
+At the ARIA Music Awards of 2017, the album was nominated for Best Blues and Roots Album.

 Background

 The 18-month creative process of Let Love Rule saw Roach travelling from a modest inner-Melbourne recording studio to the Melbourne Recital Centre and back to his mother's Gunditijmara country.
 Roach reuniting with producer Craig Pilkington who worked on Into the Bloodstream in 2012, the spiritual work encapsulates a soulful production style and a vocal performance that is unparalleled.